- Who We Are

 What is the SFU Space Management Plan?

-Following an internal consultation process regarding space issues and an external review of space models at other institutions, SFU developed a new space management model, which recognizes that space is inherently valuable and applies a notional cost for space across the university with the goal of encouraging more effective utilization of space across all campuses.
+Following an internal consultation process regarding space issues and an external review of space models at other institutions, SFU introduced a space management model that applies a notional cost for space across the university with the goal of encouraging more effective utilization of space over time.

 Why is a space management model needed?